bobthemighty/codefiend-site/content/sipping-from-the-firehose.md

 There are a few streaming JSON parsers out there already.
 Before writing this post I did a few spikes, with [NAYA](https://github.com/danielyule/naya) and [Yajl-py](https://github.com/pykler/yajl-py).
 Both seemed like reasonable options, but then I stumbled across the `raw_decode` method of the `JSONDecoder` in the python standard library.

 The `raw_decode` method does almost exactly what we want - it reads a string and extracts a JSON object from it, ignoring any data after the object closes.
-It also returns the index of the remaining data, so we can call the method in a loop.
+It also returns the index of the remaining data, so we can call the method a second time and read the next object.

 Reading the [source code for JSONDecoder](https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Lib/json/decoder.py#L343), we find that internally, it's using a `scanner` function.
 This is the magic we need.
 The scanner reads a string, and pulls a json object from the beginning.
 It then returns that object and the index of the string where the object finished.
 If there's no object found, it raises StopIteration